 Many non-technical jobs do require a heavy load of experience, but data science isn’t like that.
 Not exactly.
 While experience does sharpen your skills, how do you measure for innovative thinking within deep learning algorithms?
 How do you quantify an understanding of privacy best practices when dealing with big data?

 The answer is you don’t.
-If you come across the posting that just doesn’t make sense, cut the recruiter some slack.
+If you come across a posting that just doesn’t make sense, cut the recruiter some slack.
 Here are a few things you can do:

 - Pull out keywords.
 10 years in deep learning may be ridiculous, but do you know anything about deep learning?
 Showcase your expertise and the time probably won’t be a huge issue.